 3. Respect everyone’s privacy.

-Women working in reality TV have several online networking options to connect specifically with others in their particular demographic.
-Beyond that, they have many more opportunities to see what’s available job-wise in unscripted through the plethora of Facebook groups that cater generally to entertainment professionals.
+Women working in reality TV have several online networking options to connect specifically with others in their particular field and demographic.
+Beyond that, a plethora of Facebook groups cater to entertainment professionals in general.

 In entertainment, connections lead to job opportunities.
-Reality television is no different.
+Reality television is no exception to the rule.

-While in-person networking is often discussed as the way to meet other industry professionals, don’t discount the opportunities that come through social media – especially Facebook.
+While in-person networking is often discussed as the way to meet other industry professionals, we shouldn’t discount opportunities that come through social media—especially Facebook.

 Facebook groups remain a popular space for online industry networking.
 For women who work in reality TV, it’s one of the few notable places to connect with others of the same demographic in this specific niche of television production.